lady-h-world/My_Garden/reading_pages/Resplendent_Tree/semi_sup4.md

 #### Performance with Different Mask Rate

 Lady H. applied both DIY solution and built-in `ElkanotoPuClassifier` solution on datasets with 95%, 80%, 50%, 30% mask rates.
-It turned out DIY solution is still a better option.
+It turned out, the DIY solution is still a better option.
 Let's look into details.

 This is the performance comparison on 95% masked data.
-At the best threshold, both solution have `pred_pos_perct` close to `real_pos_perct`, but DIY solution has higher `known_recall`.
+At the best threshold, both solution have `pred_pos_perct` intersects with `real_pos_perct`, but DIY solution has higher `known_recall`.

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/pu_0.95.png" width="1153" height="946" />